gklyne/I-D/app/app.md

 (e.g. a file or directory) within the archive.
 See [Path](#path) for details.

-The semantics of the `query` component is undefined by this Internet-Draft.
+The `query` component MAY be used, but its semantics is undefined by this specification.
-Implementations SHOULD NOT generate a query component for app URIs.

 The "fragment" component MAY be used by implementations according to {{RFC3986}} and the implied media type {{RFC2046}} of the resource at the path.
-This Internet-Draft does not specify how to determine the media type.
+This specification does not specify how to determine the media type.